 Constraints

-A request to a DAP4 server for either metadata (the DDX) or data may include a constraint expression.
+A request to a DAP4 server for either metadata (the DMR) or data may include a constraint expression.
 This constraint expression specifies which variables are to be returned and what subset of the data for each variable is to be returned.

-It is important to define a minimal request language – a query language – to select information from a dataset on a server and obtaining in response a DDX and data corresponding to that request.
+It is important to define a minimal request language – a query language – to select information from a dataset on a server and obtaining in response a DMR and data corresponding to that request.

 This section defines the syntax and semantics of the minimal request language that MUST be supported by all implementations.
 The method by which a server is provided with a query is specified in Volume 2.
 But as a typical example, if such a query were to be embedded in a URL, then it is presumed that it is prefixed with a “?” and is appended to the end of the URL.